×

 Nobumoto learned from the best in the business.
 In 1987, she graduated from Takao Koyama's Anime Scenario House, where she studied under the Time Bokan and Dragon Ball Z luminary.
 Later contributing to hits such as Sailor Moon and Galaxy Angel, a hallmark of Koyama's writing is normalizing fantastical situations through deep characterization and dialogue.
 Likewise, the influence of Koyama's character-driven, humanistic style of writing can be seen in many of Nobumoto's works.
 Her scripts often depict the most far-flung scenarios imaginable, but rarely get lost in the narrative weeds due to her keen eye for grounded, human characters.

 This is exemplified in 1994's Macross Plus – Nobumoto's first of many collaborations with Shinichiro Watanabe.
 Plus was a soft reset for the then decade-old mech series, both in terms of style and tone.
 Nobumoto's script took hallmarks of the franchise and turned them on their head, instilling the “mecha meets idol” series with an anti-capitalist streak barely present in the original.
 Her Macross is also an explicitly feminist one, preoccupied with the ways capitalism commodifies women, as well as the reductive roles they're often forced to play as men fight and kill in their name during wartime.
-It's a sobering entry focused on a small-scale conflict, and one that set a tone series creator Shōji Kawamori would later build on with Macross Zero.
+It's a sobering entry focused on a small-scale conflict, and one that set a tone series creator Shoji Kawamori would later build on with Macross Zero.
 Plus, it could be argued that Nobumoto predicted the rise of Vocaloids and Vtubers with malevolent hologram pop star Sharon Apple.

 It would be five years until the release of Watanabe and Nobumoto's next collaboration, Cowboy Bebop.
 As the project languished in development hell thanks to its perceived lack of marketability, Nobumoto penned Those Were The Days (Hakusen Nagashi), a romantic drama centered around two erstwhile Hokkaido teenagers.
-The series (co-written by Yūki Harada) proved popular enough to spawn multiple television specials and a novel, all written by Nobumoto.
-Generally regarded in the WEST. as a minor work for the creator, Days speaks to the grounded nature of Nobumoto's narratives in its complete lack of futuristic or fantastical elements.
+The series (co-written by Yuuki Harada) proved popular enough to spawn multiple television specials and a novel, all written by Nobumoto.
+Generally regarded in the West as a minor work for the creator, Days speaks to the grounded nature of Nobumoto's narratives in its complete lack of futuristic or fantastical elements.
 At the core of her scripts are complex and flawed human beings, not convoluted lore or ideological figureheads, and Days exemplifies that.

 That human eye informed much of Cowboy Bebop, once Bandai Visual took over production and kicked the project back into high gear.
 Nobumoto handled series composition duties, and charted out the narrative course for Spike, Jet, Faye, et al. alongside Watanabe and the Sunrise crew.
 Unlike the four-part Plus, Nobumoto didn't pen the script for every episode, and instead worked together with a team of nine writers to bring the show to life.
 This process, though common in longer series, is very much in the spirit of Nobumoto's own writing and seeming intent.
 One of the reasons Bebop works so well is the askew structure that grew from the process, which eschews typical serialized space opera storytelling in favor of a “problem of the week” approach – like a hard-boiled, less imperialist Star Trek.